douymLab/mutpipe/MSIprofiler/readme.md

      Directory path for compress reference files or do not need to decompress

-     Required reference files prepared in [reference workflow](reference/readme.md)
+     Required reference files prepared in [reference workflow](reference)

-     Reference files need to decompress will automatic do it in workflow.
+     Reference files need to decompress will be extracted automatically in workflow.

   -  `msiprofiler`